Jamal Blackman: Loan to Sheffield United

 On 27 July 2017, Blackman joined Championship side Sheffield United on a season-long loan.
 He was originally signed as second-choice for number one goalkeeper Simon Moore, however after an injury to Moore in pre-season, Blackman established himself as first-choice goalkeeper.
 He made his debut on 5 August as the season began with a 1–0 win over Brentford at Bramall Lane.
 However he was stretchered off after he picked an injury following a collision with team-mate Cameron Carter-Vickers during a 1–0 defeat at Queens Park Rangers on 31 October.
 He returned to the starting line-up on 17 November, in a 3–1 win over Burton Albion.
 Blackman lost his place in the side to Moore after picking up a groin injury in December, but returned in a 2–1 win over Yorkshire rivals Leeds United on 10 February, pulling off a vital save from Pontus Jansson.
 On 17 March, Blackman received the man of the match award after a string of saves in a 0–0 draw with Nottingham Forest.
 On 30 March, in a 1–1 draw at Brentford, he and opponent Ryan Woods were sent off for fighting over the ball after the hosts equalised.
 With Blackman only being at the club on loan, manager Chris Wilder decided to play Moore in goal for the final five games of the season.
 Blackman played 33 times in all competitions throughout the 2017–18 season, and United were believed to have been interested in a deal to bring him back for the following campaign.

 Loan to Leeds United

 On 16 July 2018, Blackman joined Championship side Leeds United on a season-long loan to compete with Bailey Peacock-Farrell for the starting goalkeeper position.
 He said that he was excited to work with manager Marcelo Bielsa.
 On 14 August, Blackman made his debut at Elland Road, starting in a 2–1 win over Bolton Wanderers in the EFL Cup.
-On 16 November, Blackman suffered a broken tibia in his leg in a 3–0 defeat in an under-23 match against Birmingham City.
+On 16 November, he suffered a broken tibia in his leg in a 3–0 defeat in an under-23 match against Birmingham City.
 Due to the severity of the injury, he returned to Chelsea, leaving Leeds with just one senior goalkeeper in Peacock-Farrell.